arya1406/GemAI/README.md

 ## What is GemAI?

-GemAI is a **privacy-first, offline AI assistant** built with Flutter.
-It runs Google's Gemma model entirely on your device — no internet required, no servers involved, no data ever leaving your hands.
+GemAI is a **privacy-first, fully offline AI assistant** built with Flutter.
+It runs Google's latest **Gemma 4** models entirely on your device — no internet required, no API calls, no servers involved, no data ever leaving your hands.
 Everything stays local.
 Everything stays yours.

 Think of it as a personal AI that genuinely respects you.